aglantzrbc/sqlalchemy-challenge/README.md

 **Table 1** | *Summary statistics of the volume of weather station precipitation observations in Hawaii USA between 8/23/2016 through 8/23/2017, with null values dropped*

-The most active weather station out of the nine by volume of observations was identified: *WAIHEE 837.5, HI US Station ID USC00519281*, with 2772 observations. **Figure 2** is a 12-bin histogram showing temperature observations (tobs) for this weather station over a year.
+The most active weather station out of the nine by volume of observations was identified: *WAIHEE 837.5, HI US Station ID USC00519281*, with 2772 observations. **Figure 2** is a 12-bin histogram showing temperature observations ("tobs") for this weather station over a year.
 The plot is unipolar with temperatures most frequently in the mid-70s (Fahrenheit).

 ![Tobs](https://github.com/aglantzrbc/sqlalchemy-challenge/assets/127694342/5c11f138-43c1-4c81-9fa0-b64a2a687561)